Certora/TheDogShowWorkshop/README.md

 - Certora Prover run links showing the prover results for Exercises 1, 2 and 3.
 You can add this information as comments in the beginning of the spec file.

+Make sure to notify your Certora HR liaison of completing the tasks via e-mail.